sirolf2009/samurai/README.md

 At some point, this will also support automated trading.

 <b>Note that this is still a work in progress application and it is not yet functional enough to be used.</b>
+<b>EDIT: you know those people who start projects and never finish them?
+I'm one of those people.
+I'm not finishing this project, but you can do whatever you want with it</b>

 ## Installation
 1. This library requires a dependency which isn't on maven central.
 It's called xtendfx and you can find it here: https://github.com/svenefftinge/xtendfx